Talk to someone about how you're feeling

 Some people try to use alcohol or drugs to change the way they feel or avoid unpleasant thoughts.
 Alcohol and drugs can sometimes make the problem worse, and cause other issues later on.

-It’s much better to talk to someone else about how you’re feeling, and find the right treatment for your mental health.
+It’s much better to talk to someone else about how you’re feeling.
+That way, you can find the right treatment for your mental health.

-If you’re worried about your alcohol or drug use, and how it could be affecting your mental health, we would recommend taking our alcohol or drugs quiz.
-The quiz can help you understand whether your drinking or drug use is causing you harm, and you'll see our suggested next steps.
+If you’re worried about your alcohol or drug use, we would recommend taking our alcohol or drugs quiz.
+The quiz can help you understand whether your drinking or drug use is causing you harm.
+It will also suggest some next steps.